Name: Nasal Insulin

 Approved for: Diabetes

 Insulin is the peptide hormone that is standard treatment for the management of Type 1 diabetes.
-In a new therapeutic approach, various forms of commerically available insulin are being atomized into a spray and inhaled through the nose.
+In a new therapeutic approach, various forms of commercially available insulin are being atomized into a spray and inhaled through the nose.
 The rationale behind this exploration of insulin for the treatment of cognitive impairment and dementia is twofold.
 First, brain areas affected in Alzheimer's disease have been shown to express insulin receptors, and insulin levels as well as insulin receptor signaling are thought to be reduced in Alzheimer's (e.g., Chiu et al., 2008; Steen et al., 2005).
 Second, if effective, delivery of this hormone directly into the brain along olfactory perivascular channels would sidestep the peripheral bloodstream.
 This would avoid the unwanted effect of increasing systemic insulin levels, which could lead to hypoglycemia or insulin resistance (e.g., Born et al., 2002).

 The physiological role of insulin in the brain is incompletely understood, but it has been implicated in synaptic remodeling and glucose utilization.
 Insulin has also been proposed to protect against Aβ toxicity, and insulin deficits have been linked to tau pathology, neuroinflammation, and other aspects of Alzheimer's pathophysiology (De Felice et al., 2009; El Khoury et al., 2014; Zhao et al., 2009).
 Insulin resistance, Type 2 diabetes, obesity, and metabolic syndrome are risk factors for Alzheimer's disease (see AlzRisk Diabetes, AlzRisk Obesity).

-A single-center pilot study at the Veterans Affairs Hospital/University of Washington in Seattle reported improved verbal memory retention and attention after a three-week test of 20 international units (IU) daily of intranasal insulin compared to placebo in 24 people with amnestic memory impairment (aMCI) or mild Alzheimer's disease.
+A single-center pilot study at the Veterans Affairs Hospital/University of Washington in Seattle reported improved verbal memory retention and attention after a three-week test of 20 international units (IU) daily of intranasal insulin compared with placebo in 24 people with amnestic memory impairment (aMCI) or mild Alzheimer's disease.
 The insulin was delivered with an electronic atomizer (Reger et al., 2008).

 A separate small trial comparing different doses in 33 people with aMCI or early AD reported differential effects by ApoE genotype (Reger et al., 2008).